Keriils/KerPlugin/README.md

 Wraps commonly used Spotless plugin settings to your projects.

 **Usage**:
-To include and apply the `SpotlessWrapper` in your project, add the following to your `build.gradle` file:
+To include and apply the `SpotlessWrapper` in your project, add the following to your `build.gradle[.kts]` file:

 ```kotlin
 plugins {